 Peru can be difficult to travel around, and most people will choose rather expensive transportation options to save on time.
 The most popular way to travel is to fly domestic, take a train, or rent a car.

 Car rentals are also an option in Peru, but most people opt to not rent a car because of steep roads.
-If you do decide to try driving, you should expect to spend about $80 US dollars per day without insurance.
-The price of fuel is also very expensive, about $6 US dollars per gallon, which makes car travel relatively unaffordable for budget travelers.
+If you do decide to try driving, you should expect to spend nearly $100 US dollars per day without insurance.
+The price of fuel is also very expensive, which makes car travel relatively unaffordable for budget travelers.

 Peru has a drastically changing landscape with nature and urban locations blending together.
 Here, we will give a brief overview of the some of the most popular cities that tourists explore in Peru.

-But Lima is also known for their nightlife and bars.
+But Lima is also known for its nightlife and bars.
 Miraflores is a popular destination that is filled with busy bars and Pizza Street is the main attraction.
 But if you party in Peru, expect to party late.
-Most people head out at 11pm and stay out into the morning hours.
+Most people head out at 11 pm and stay out into the morning hours.

 Once you’ve hit the waves, you may want to explore the architecture.
-The colonial style buildings of Lima, including the Palacio de Gobierno are a big attraction for tourists looking to capture stunning urban photographs.
-The architecture also tells the history of the city and tourists enjoy taking a step back into the past.
+The colonial-style buildings of Lima, including the Palacio de Gobierno are a big attraction for tourists looking to capture stunning urban photographs.
+The architecture also tells the history of the city and tourists will enjoy taking a step back into the past.

 Cuzco, also spelled as Cusco, was once the capital of the Incan Empire and it rests in the Peruvian Andes Mountains.
 The city is filled with Spanish colonial architecture and the Plaza del Armas is a popular destination in the central square.
 Incan history is located within the city at the Santo Domingo Convent, which was built on top of the Temple of the Sun or Qoricancha to the Incans.